mncrowe/QGDipoles.jl/docs/src/index.md

 ### Integration with GeophysicalFlows.jl

-This package is designed to work with the `TwoDGrid` structure from `FourierFlows.jl` and `GeophysicalFlows.jl`[^6].
+This package is designed to work with the `TwoDGrid` structure from [FourierFlows.jl](https://fourierflows.github.io/FourierFlowsDocumentation/) and [GeophysicalFlows.jl](https://fourierflows.github.io/GeophysicalFlowsDocumentation/stable/)[^6].
 As such, these functions may be used to define initial conditions for layered and surface quasi-geostrophic simulations which may run on either CPUs or GPUs.
-However, `FourierFlows.jl` and `GeophysicalFlows.jl` are NOT required to use this package as an alternative grid structure (created using `CreateGrid`), which uses the same field names as `FourierFlows.jl`, is available.
+However, [FourierFlows.jl](https://fourierflows.github.io/FourierFlowsDocumentation/) and [GeophysicalFlows.jl](https://fourierflows.github.io/GeophysicalFlowsDocumentation/stable/) are NOT required to use this package as an alternative grid structure is available (created using `CreateGrid`), which uses the same field names as the eqivalent [FourierFlows.jl](https://fourierflows.github.io/FourierFlowsDocumentation/) function.

 ## Equations and Parameters